Inevitabby/notes/cs2400/markdown/10 - Stack ADT.md

 3. **Postfix**: Each binary operator appears after is operands
 	* *aka: Reverse Polish Notation*

+> **Note**: Why Prefix and Postfix Matter
+> - In infix, precedence can be ambiguous, which is why parenthesis and the precedence (order of operations) exists.
+>	- So for a computer to evaluate an infix expression, it needs two stacks (variable and operator stack) *and* it needs to evaluate order of operations.
+> - In prefix and postfix, precedence is not ambiguous, no parenthesis are needed.
+>	- So prefix and postfix is easier and faster to execute on a computer (you only need to use one stack to evaluate, and you don't need to worry about order of operations).

 > **Example**: The same expression in infix, prefix, and postfix
 > ```
 > # Infix